zakcali/gpt-oss-gradio-chat/README.md

 # gpt-oss-gradio-chat

-A Gradio chat interface that uses either the OpenAI or Groq API.
+A Gradio chat interface for gpt-oss models that uses either the OpenAI or Groq API.

 ## Setup